giorgosmamakoukas/MemoryEfficientStableLDS/README.md

 ```

 # Troubleshooting
-If you face any issues with our code or are unable to reproduce our results, please submit a Github isue and we will do our best to address it promptly.
+If you face any issues with our code or are unable to reproduce our results, please submit a Github issue and we will do our best to address it promptly.